derekantrican/TeaTime/DevNotes.md

 # Todo:

 - SEO meta tags
-- Deploy images as part of source - not from imgur
 - I'd like isMobile to be de-duped as a utils.isMobile or whatever

 ## HashRouter vs BrowserRouter